notification-system/docs/README.md

 ### Frontend
 * Extremely fast frontend UI development cycle with hot reload
-* Develop the frontend on any desktop platform.
+* Develop the frontend on any desktop platform
-  * If you don't have an Android/iOS device, you can develop on Windows/Linux instead.

 ## Enterprise Support
 * Support for large customers